flanagancarlie/social-media-isp-proposal/README.md

 ## Future Work
 Some ideas for future visualizations are as follows:
 * Checkboxes to narrow down data between demographics
-* Integrating current visuals into our Glitch website
+* Integrating current visuals into our [MQP website](https://socialsight.glitch.me/)